- Great picture quality, even at 720p

 Want to watch Sky’s Now TV service but don’t have a compatible smart TV or games console?
 Plug in a Now TV Smart Box and you’ll be able to sign up to any combination of its monthly passes, which offer subscription-free access to Sky’s excellent catalogue of films and world-class TV shows.

 For a little extra cash you can get daily or weekly access to the whole range of sports channels, offering Premier League football, Formula 1, NFL and various other live sports.
+Oh, and it’s still the easiest way to get Game of Thrones, when that comes back.

 The Roku-made Now TV Smart Box even allows you to download catch-up apps for all the main terrestrial channels.
 What sets it apart from all the other streaming devices out there, however, is that it has a Freeview tuner built-in – but in this age of on-demand everything, does anybody really need such a feature?